Banging Toolbox

 Basically, these are miniature versions of standard digging shovels that focus more on portability.

 Some have solid construction and some can fold.
-These are a good option for workers who are more mobile.
+These are a great option for workers who are more mobile.

 18. Mulch shovel

-Similar in appearance to a grain shovel, the mulch shovel instead has a blade that curves towards the collar rather than an angled rear wall.
+Similar in appearance to a grain shovel, the mulch shovel instead boasts a blade that curves towards the collar rather than an angled rear wall.

 Mainly as a gardening shovel, it does a great job of getting large amounts of mulch out of a wheelbarrow and spreading it in large clumps on the ground.